Rizwanag/wikis/Spring-MVC-Hibernate-Integration.md

 * Create the following package -
   1. Controller - Provides controller functionalities
   2. DAO  - Talks to hibernate
-  3. Model  - Contains all models
+  3. Model  - Contains all models.
+Models are class definitions, where their tables will be created in database.
-  4. Service - Models are class definitions, where their tables will be created in database.But, we need to provide services for the models.
+  4. Service - But, we need to provide services for the models.
 Possible services can be CURD operations.

 ###DAO
 * DAO is dependent on SessionFactory